-We love it when the press recognizes the women (instructors, guides, participants, volunteers) that make Backcountry Babes possible.
+See us in the news!
+Thanks to our instructors, guides, clients, students, friends, local backcountry ski shops, AIARE, Winter Wildlands Alliance and volunteers that make Backcountry Babes possible.
 See the tabs on the left for a sampling of recent Backcountry Babes press coverage.

-Many of the women in our Babes community keep us in the social media spotlight.
-We love seeing you getting after it and using the skills that you learned or honed on your Backcountry Babes course.
+Thanks for sharing Backcountry Babes on social media!
+We love seeing you getting after it ing the skills you honed on your Backcountry Babes course.

 Follow and share Backcountry Babes on Instagram.
 Tag us in your Instagram photos or use the hashtag #backcountrybabes.
 Although your Babes adventure may start on a trip or course with us, we love to see all of your backcountry photos!